How to Become an Applied Behavior Analyst in Arizona

 Step 2.
 Fulfill Supervised Experience Requirements

-The BACB sets a variety of practicum requirements for issuing a BCBA®, but Arizona diverges from the certification standard here in requiring 1,500 hours of supervised work experience or independent fieldwork.
+The BACB sets out two paths to meet experiential requirements for issuing a BCBA®, but Arizona diverges from the certification standard here in requiring 1,500 hours of supervised work experience or independent fieldwork.

 Fieldwork must include some or all of the following components: